 At the time, he was facing former U.S. Sen. Russ Feingold, a Democrat who had served 18 years in the Senate, in what was a rematch of the 2010 election – and this time Johnson was trailing in the polls.

-Ultimately, as Donald Trump won Wisconsin, Johnson won with 50.2% of the vote to Feingold’s 46.8%.
+Ultimately, as former President Donald Trump, a Republican, won Wisconsin, Johnson won with 50.2% of the vote to Feingold’s 46.8%.

 A little more than two years after his win, in November 2018, Democrats took over the U.S. House and Republicans lost every statewide race.
 Johnson told the Milwaukee Journal Sentinel he still did not plan to run again, and wanted to focus on his work in the Senate